Woman’s Forced Labor by Salvadoran Guerrillas Makes Her Ineligible for Asylum in U.S., Court Rules

-She was kidnapped by Salvadoran guerrillas three decades ago, watched her husband be killed and forced to cook and clean for the militants.
+She was kidnapped by Salvadoran guerillas three decades ago, watched her husband be killed and forced to cook and clean for the militants.
 Now she can’t stay in the US — because that was supporting terrorists, a court says.

 The main appellate body of the immigration courts issued a divided opinion Wednesday with broad implications, finding that a woman from El Salvador is ineligible for status in the US because her 1990 abduction and forced labor amount to “material support” of a terrorist organization.